VoxeLibre/VoxeLibre/mods/HELP/mcl_craftguide/API.md

 - `icon`: optional item name or texture used by the tab header.
 Registered items are rendered as item images; other values are treated as textures.
   Tabs without an icon use their description as the button label.
+  If there are many tabs with recipes, they turn square and show only icon (or description if icon was not provided).
+Descriptions longer than 6 characters may look odd in square tab mode.
 - `get_items()`: optional callback returning all item names that the tab can produce or use.
 Items without ordinary Luanti recipes must be returned here so they are included in the guide's item list.
 Called during mod loading.